seeebiii/aws-ugs-lambda/README.md

 It will update a counter in a DynamoDB table to count the files in S3 bucket.
 In order to support multiple handler functions, a `index.js` file was introduced which bundles the single handler functions.
 Now, the handler functions are referenced using `index.handlerFunction` in `template.yaml`.
+This isn't necessary, but a good practice to keep things seperated.
 Deploy the example stack using `./deploy.sh`.
 5. [step_5](./step_5) adds a Lambda function which is used as an API.
 It retrieves the counter from DynamoDB and returns a JSON response when accessing `/counter`.